sivanarasimhulu21/DOCKER/Containerization and Deployment of Spring Boot  Application.md

 ENTRYPOINT ["java", "-jar", "app.jar"]
 ```
-## Step 4: Create a Docker image from the Dockerfile.
+## Step 6: Create a Docker image from the Dockerfile.
 `docker build -t springbootapp .`

-## Step 5 : Push the Docker image to Dockerhub.
+## Step 7 : Push the Docker image to Dockerhub.(if You Want)
 After successfully creation of the Image then you can push the image in the dockerhub by following the give steps
 First login into the dockerhub
  `docker login`

  Enter your docker hub account credentials.
   Now tag docker image
  Tag the local image correctly
 `docker tag <image name> <username>/<tag-name>:latest`